threefoldfoundation/www_threefold_io/content/page/token/partenerships/main/main.md

 ---
 id: cryptocurrency_main
-title: NOT YOUR AVERAGE DIGITAL CURRENCY
+title: More than just a digital currency
 slogan:
 button :
 link :